DxnielKS/royalstonecare-sms/logbook.md

-- [ ] make table scroll if the whole thing exceeds the height
+- [x] make table scroll if the whole thing exceeds the height

+## TODO 22/4/25
+- [ ] fix the colours on the table
+- [ ] make the dropdowns have an opaque and z above background
+- [ ] implement sms campaigns to engage existing customers
+    - [ ] make database to store stuff

+### Design for campaigns
+- Need to